I’ve been thinking about heartbreak lately, not for any specific reason.

 It’s my fault.

-If I had just done “insert whatever lies you tell yourself” or if I were simply better at “insert next lie” There are a thousand lies that try to creep into our thoughts when we face heartbreak, it’s so important that we learn to take captive all thoughts that are contrary to the word of God.
-This myth is devastating, and it’s not just our thoughts we battle against, we have to battle the negative thoughts of others.
+If I had just done “insert whatever lies you tell yourself” or if I were better at “insert next lie,” There are a thousand lies that try to creep into our thoughts when we face heartbreak; we must learn to take captive all thoughts that are contrary to the word of God.
+This myth is devastating.
+It’s not just our thoughts we battle against; we have to fight the negative thoughts of others.
 “Helpful friends” who try to reason and make sense of hardships often like to point out what we’ve done wrong.

 Let me stop right there.